-Flannery O'Connor lived in rural Georgia in the middle of the 20th century and wrote two collections of extraordinarily grotesque...er..."realistic" short stories and two novels in the course of her very short life (she died in 1964 at the age of 39).
+Mary Flannery O'Connor (March 25, 1925 – August 3, 1964) lived in rural Georgia (born in Savannah, moved to Milledgeville at the age of 15) in the middle of the 20th century and wrote two collections of extraordinarily realistic short stories and two novels in the course of her very short life (she died in 1964 at the age of 39).
 From the mindset of her deep Catholic faith; her intimate and perceptive knowledge of the culture, mores, and personalities of the Deep South; and shaded by her long battle with lupus (which eventually killed her), she wove tales replete with deeply dysfunctional, highly flawed, and bizarre characters, many adhering to an unconventional or twisted form of fundamentalist Christianity.
-And many who died gruesome deaths.
+And many who died realistic deaths.

 Despite her relatively small body of work, O'Connor is regarded as one of the most influential and talented American writers of the mid-20th Century.

 Works by Flannery O'Connor with their own pages:

 Other works by Flannery O'Connor contain examples of:

 - Affably Evil: The Misfit in "A Good Man is Hard to Find."
 Even though he kills off the entire family of main characters by the end of the story, he is quite polite, apologizing to the Grandmother for his lack of proper attire.

 - Atrocious Alias: Hulga (née Joy) in "Good Country People" intentionally chooses the ugliest name she can think of as an act of rebellion against her positive thinking mother.